Measure real time

 rtime() is not

-very useful, since the idle time of the user is included.
+very useful because the idle time is included.
 However,

 a2, ...) often yields a useful and more realistic timing